Region Overviews: Hawaii Travel Guide: Overview

 Made up of eight primary islands.
 Hawaii is home to postcard-perfect beaches and waterfalls, breathtaking sunsets, active volcanoes and ancient lava flows.

-This trip is a perfect blend of flavors, colors and everything Hawaiian.
+This family adventure vacation is a perfect blend of flavors, colors and everything Hawaiian.
 Behold an active volcano from afar, then explore it up close.
 Bike through lava fields along the coast, kayak on a sparkling bay, then finish off the day lounging oceanside beneath the palms.
-This Hawaiian experience is engaging, entertaining and exhilarating.
+Welcome to engaging, entertaining and exhilarating Hawaii.

 THIS ITINERARY: 6 days, 5 nights

 Start Kailua-Kona / End Kailua-Kona or Kohala Coast

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.